1997 Season

 Three teams left I-AA independent status to join conferences: Towson joined the Patriot League, Wofford joined the Southern Conference, and Youngstown State joined the Gateway Conference (now known as the Missouri Valley Football Conference).

 Elon left the Division II South Atlantic Conference (SAC) to start a transition to I-AA.
-They are not considered I-AA by the NCAA until 1999, but they did play half their schedule against I-AA competition.
-Including Elon in the list of I-AA teams has no effect as they did not play any I-A teams during their transition.
+They were not considered I-AA by the NCAA until 1999, but they did play half their schedule against I-AA competition.
+Including Elon in the list of I-AA teams does not affect the list of FCS-FBS matchups as they did not play any I-A teams during their transition.

 The NCAA does not have Arkansas-Pine Bluff listed as a Division I-AA member, nor does the school itself.
 However, they did play a full SWAC schedule in 1997 in what was effectively a transition year.
 As with most transition teams, this has no bearing on the number of I-A/I-AA games as the Golden Lions did not play any in 1997.